projectcalico/calico/master/getting-started/kubernetes/installation/hosted/k8s-backend/index.md

 ---
 title: Etcdless Hosted Install
 ---

 This document describes installing Calico on Kubernetes in a mode that does not require access to an etcd cluster.
-Note that this feature is still experimental and currently comes with a number of limitations, namely:
+Note that this feature currently comes with a number of limitations, namely:

 - Calico without etcd performs policy enforcement only and does not yet support Calico BGP networking.
 - Calico without etcd does not yet support Calico IPAM.
 It is recommended to use `host-local` IPAM in conjunction with Kubernetes pod CIDR assignments.
 - Calico without etcd does not yet support the full set of `calicoctl` commands.

 ## Requirements

 The provided manifest configures Calico to use host-local IPAM in conjunction with the Kubernetes assigned pod CIDRs for each node.